-Tutoring services are available for many undergraduate academic subjects.
-Tutoring is provided by undergraduate peer tutors to empower students to become more confident, effective, independent learners.
-Tutoring is available free of charge to APU students in one-on-one tutoring sessions (by appointment) in which students meet individually with a tutor.
+Tutoring services are available for numerous undergraduate academic subjects.
+This service, provided by undergraduate peer tutors, empowers students to become more confident, effective, and independent learners.

+Two types of tutoring are available, FREE of charge to APU students:

+- · One-on-one tutoring sessions (by appointment) in which students meet individually with a tutor - · Small-group tutoring sessions in which three or more students meet as a group with a tutor